jdiejim/wellness-game/README.md

 #### Future updates

-1. Accountability buddy: users can make other users accountable of their activities, and if they are overdue, both users lose points.

-2. Rewards: weekly winners are rewarded with the ability to put extra challenges to the whole group.
+* Rewards: weekly winners are rewarded with the ability to put extra challenges to the whole group.

-3. Challenge of the week: this challenge would be weekly and will become available to all users
+* Challenge of the week: this challenge would be weekly and will become available to all users

-4. Web sockets: this way we can create a real time database and users can send messages to each other.
+* Web sockets: this way we can create a real time database and users can send messages to each other.